MariuszKucinski/GiveToGoodHands/README.md

 2)Launch your IDE(Intellij UE, eclipse, etc.)</br>
 3)Open project as "new project from existing source", check Maven project and "import project from external mode"</br>
 4)Connect your IDE with MySQL and create database.</br>
-5)Configure Tomcat.
-Application context in deployment tab should looks like '/' and artifact should be set on 'war:exploded'</br>
 Enjoy!</p>
 </br>
 (PL) </br></br>